nakajima/atom-branch-status/README.md

 ## Usage

 1. Make sure atom has your github token.
-Pretty sure you'll want to run `api login`.
+Pretty sure you'll want to run `apm login`.
 2. Install the package.
 3. Hit `ctrl-s` to update the branch status.